 02.03 RV Head Fabrication Inspections at Vendor Facility

-The requirements listed in Section 02.03 may be completed by any of the following three methods either individually or in combination.
-(1) The Authorized Nuclear Inspector (ANI) or the NRC can the requirements at the vendor facility.
-(2) A NRC inspector can confirm that the ANI completed the requirements by a records review at either the vendor facility or at the plant site.
+The requirements listed in Section 02.03 may be completed by any of the following three methods either individually or in combination: (1) The Authorized Nuclear Inspector (ANI) or the NRC can perform the requirements at the vendor facility.
+(2) An NRC inspector can confirm that the ANI completed the requirements by a records review at either the vendor facility or at the plant site.
 (3) For those requirements not completed by the ANI, an NRC inspector can confirm that the requirements were met or completed by reviewing licensee surveillance reports or appropriate vendor records at the plant site.
-For any type of head fabricated by a particular vendor, only the fabrication of the prototype should be reviewed at the vendor facility, except if egional management decides otherwise, with all subsequent RV heads of the same type and model considered to be validated by that initial review.
-See Appendix D for detailed inspection guidance to assist in reviews conducted for this section.
-Appendix C contains additional lower priority inspection requirements that the NRC inspector may choose to invoke if further assurance is necessary as to the quality of fabrication of a particular RV head.
+For any type of RV head fabricated by a particular vendor, only the fabrication of the prototype should be reviewed at the vendor facility, except if regional management decides otherwise, with all subsequent RV heads of the same type and model considered to be validated by that initial review.
+See Appendix D, “Head Fabrication & Preservice Record Review Checklist,” for detailed inspection guidance to assist in reviews conducted for this section.
+Appendix C,” Additional RV Head Fabrication Inspection Requirements,” contains additional lower priority inspection requirements that the NRC inspector may choose to invoke if further assurance is necessary as to the quality of fabrication of a particular RV head.

-Verify that material heat treatment which is used to enhance the mechanical properties of RV head material carbon, low alloy, and high alloy chromium (Series 4XX) steels is conducted in accordance with the ASME Code and approved vendor procedures or instructions and are consistent with the applicable ASME Code, Section III requirements.
+Verify that material heat treatment which is used to enhance the mechanical properties of RV head material carbon, low alloy, and high alloy chromium (Series 4XX) steels is conducted in accordance with the ASME Code and approved vendor procedures or instructions and are consistent with the applicable ASME Code, Section III, “Rules for Construction of Nuclear Facility Components,” requirements.

 Verify that adequate heat treatment procedures are available to assure that applicable code and/or contract requirements are met for the following: